FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

 The defaults should imitate behavior of a classic plug in's.
 The settings are saved in a user preference file and kept between Photoshop sessions.

-## Using Fixel EdgeHancer 3
+## Using Fixel Contrastica 3

-This section describe how to use [Fixel EdgeHancer 3][98].
+This section describe how to use [Fixel Contrastica 3][98].

 ### Workflow

-[Fixel EdgeHancer 3][98] is designed to give the user the experience of classic Plug In yet within Photoshop main window.
+[Fixel Contrastica 3][98] is designed to give the user the experience of classic Plug In yet within Photoshop main window.
 The recommended usage of Plug In is as following:

  *	Start a new session by launching the Panel.